Home Equity Loan Rates and Lenders in March 2025

 It may take two to four weeks to close on a home equity loan.
 You’ll usually receive your funds following a three-business-day waiting period after your closing.

 Home equity loan rates are often higher than interest rates on traditional mortgages.
 Usually, the more you borrow, the higher your rate will be.
-Your credit score and loan term also have an impact on the rate you’re offered.
+Your credit score and loan term will also have an impact on the rate you’re offered.

 Each lender review gives a rating between zero and five stars, based on several factors including loan features and loan variety, digital application processes and the availability of product and lending information online.
 To be eligible for the “best of” home equity loan title, lenders must have a lender review rating of at least four stars.
 To be considered for our “best overall” pick, lenders must issue mortgages in at least 35 states.